ottodevs/proof-of-networking/README.md

 - More Data potability
     - This design decision would keep interoperability with all products built on top of Ceramic, Orbis.sdk, orbis.club included, while extending the usecase for our digital business card product (it is kind of personal POAPS + decentralized business card), we call it Proof of Networking.

+- Must be able to interface with a multi-chain.
+    - For example, if you don't like or don't want to use a certain theory, I don't think you should be forced to use it in order to be part of the identity web of the future. you are free to use Solana, or if you are David Gerard, you don't have to stick to the blockchain, you can use Open You are free to have your own identity, Google, Facebook, etc. with your ID, PoN can provide a UX that doesn't depend only on a particular chain.

 - Minting SBT instead of NFT is to prove that users have actually met compared to personal POAP.
+    - POAP's NFT is currently available for sale.

 # 📓 **Appendix**

 ## 5. Our Product Roadmap

-### ①Adding more composable and sophisticated direct message functionality.
+### ①In conjunction with the POAP API, visualize the list of users who participated in a particular event to support networking.

 **How creatvie and unique**
+- Many people are not satisfied with the encounters they have at the event.
+We can increase the likelihood of more enjoyable encounters if we can easily learn more about the attendees in advance; POAP's on-chain data and public APIs make this possible.

+### ②Adding more composable and sophisticated direct message functionality.

+**How creatvie and unique**
 - Telegram, Discord, Twitter, Messenger, Linkedin, What's app, Slack, LINE, WeChat, etc...
 Web2 has too many messaging tools that run on completely different protocols.There are some contexts for which data-portability will have more value than others, for example let's take DMs, the great benefit of composability is that you can bring your direct messages from one app to another and pick the user experience you like the most.
 For a platform dedicated 100% to video like youtube the data-portability would be useful to allow your followers to watch your content from any video app they want to (they aren't locked into one application)

-### ②Launch on Mobile App like iOS and Android.
+### ③Launch on Mobile App like iOS and Android.

 **How creatvie and unique**
 - To make Web3Social's products a product market fit for consumers, it is necessary to achieve a better UX, and a mobile experience is essential to this.
 There are only a few projects in the industry that are able to combine data portability and mobile.

-### ③The current trade-offs in terms of attack vectors, potential future integration of ZK proofs to enhance privacy.
+### ④The current trade-offs in terms of attack vectors, potential future integration of ZK proofs to enhance privacy.

 **How creatvie and unique**
-- test.
--

-### ④Adding Timeline feature for users.
+### ⑤Adding Timeline feature for users.

 **How creatvie and unique**

-- test.
--
+## 6. What We Learned

-## 6. Frequently questions.
+## 7. Frequently questions.

 <details>
     <summary>Q1.
 Why this solution should work as a replacement for personal POAPs</summary>